Renfe Class 319 (later versions): Background and design

-Work history
+Operation

 The sub-classes 319.2 and 319.4 worked primarily on freight trains, in multiple on heavier trains, some of the 319.2 series were also used, fitted with standard gauge wheelsets on the construction of the first AVE line between Madrid and Seville.

 The class 319.3 initially worked on passenger services, as designed, but have been displaced due to their relatively low power.
 By 2004 5 had been assigned to infrastructure trains.

 One unit fitted with Siemens equipment was used for testing on the installation of ETCS on the Madrid to Barcelona to France high speed line.

 Exports

 Argentina

-Fifty three of the 319 class along with ~100 diesel multiple units, over one hundred and thirty Talgo carriages, as well as over one hundred carriages and vans were sold to the Ministry of Transport of Argentina in a sale worth €120million.
-The vehicles were acquired for its Plan Nacional de Recuperación Ferroviaria de Argentina, part of a countrywide development investment plan worth $111billion.
+Fifty three of the 319 class along with ~100 diesel multiple units, over one hundred and thirty Talgo carriages, as well as over one hundred carriages and vans were sold to the Ministry of Transport of Argentina in a sale worth €120 million.
+The vehicles were acquired for its Plan Nacional de Recuperación Ferroviaria de Argentina, part of a countrywide development investment plan worth $111 billion.

 By 2010 over twenty of the class had been shipped, with some still undergoing overhaul in preparation.
 In Argentina the locomotives have been used for the Línea San Martín (LSM).